PAY Dividend History & Analysis | Yield

 Does PAY pay a dividend?

-No, as of June 2025 PAY does not pay a dividend.
+As of June 2026 PAY does not pay a dividend.

 How often does PAY pay dividends?

-Over the last 12 months (TTM), PAY has issued dividend payments.
+Over the last 12 months, PAY has issued dividend payments.

 What is the next Ex-Dividend Date for PAY?

-The next ex-dividend date for Paymentus Holdings (PAY) is unknown.
+The next Ex-Dividend date for Paymentus Holdings (PAY) is currently unknown.
+We automatically update the next Ex-Dividend date when it is announced.

 What is the Dividend Growth of PAY?